skogaby/KFChickenShim/README.md

 So, you bought a Sound Voltex 4 cabinet, but weren't able to secure an official or clone upgrade kit for Sound Voltex V?

 This is **KFChickenShim**, a simple PCB that adapts the various JST connectors found on a Sound Voltex IV IO board (known as **KFCA**) to standard connectors that allow you to easily connect the board to an off-the-shelf PC.
-Doing this, you can utilize a solution known as **KFChicken**, combined with **SpiceTools**, to run SDVX 5 or newer inside an older cabinet, complete with full IO, card reader, working lights, headphone support, etc.
+Doing this, you can utilize a solution known as **KFChicken**, combined with **SpiceTools**, to run SDVX 5 or newer inside an older cabinet, complete with full IO, card reader, working lights, headphone support, etc. In addition, there is no perceivable latency or negative affect on gameplay, though your in-game offsets may not be what you're typically used to and might need adjustment for the new setup.

 ![PCB image 1](https://raw.githubusercontent.com/skogaby/KFChickenShim/main/Images/board_front.JPEG)
 ![PCB image 1](https://raw.githubusercontent.com/skogaby/KFChickenShim/main/Images/board_back.JPEG)